Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Results and discussions

 Here we consider the possibility that the \eventname{} event originated from a PS, located at the coordinates $(\text{RA}, \text{Dec})_{\rm{J }2000} =(94.3\degree, -7.8\degree)\pm3\degree$ (90\% CL), as inferred by the \kmn{} Collaboration, and shown as a red circle in \cref{fig:Sources}.

-For the case of the PS we can still use our master formulae of \cref{eq:dN:MasterFormula:Nmu} and \cref{eq:dN:MasterFormula:Ntau}, with an important caveat.
+In this case we can still use our master formulae of \cref{eq:dN:MasterFormula:Nmu} and \cref{eq:dN:MasterFormula:Ntau}, with an important caveat.
 The angular dependence $\Omega_p$ now changes in time during the day (and the year) and it is locked to the position in the sky of the PS as seen from the detector location.
 All the master formulae need to be used imposing at any time $\delta^{(2)}(\Omega_p-\Omega_{\rm PS, LAB}(t))$, and then average the rate over a day.
 We are then going to discuss day-averaged rates at each of the two experiments, neglecting the yearly revolution.

-Crucially, such a source will be seen differently by \ic{} and \kmn{} during the day, due to the rotation of Earth. \cref{fig:PointSource:DistVSTime} shows the distance traveled inside the Earth by a neutrino to reach each detector, as a function of the time of the day. \ic{} is located at the South Pole, thus the inclination with respect to the PS is constant with a very good approximation, as shown by the orange lines in \cref{fig:PointSource:DistVSTime}.
-Conversely, the \kmn{} field of view (burgundy line) changes during the day and for around 12 hours the source is located at zenith angles larger than $\pi/2$ (i.e. $d\gg\SI{1e3}{\kilo\metre}$ of equivalent water).
+Crucially, such a source will be seen differently by \ic{} and \kmn{} during the day, due to the rotation of Earth. \cref{fig:PointSource:DistVSTime} shows the distance traveled inside the Earth by a neutrino/muon to reach each detector, as a function of the time of the day. \ic{} is located near the South Pole, thus the inclination with respect to the PS is constant with a very good approximation, as shown by the orange lines in \cref{fig:PointSource:DistVSTime}.
+Conversely, the \kmn{} field of view (burgundy line) changes during the day and for around 12 hours the source is located at zenith angles larger than $\pi/2$ (i.e. $d\gg\SI{1000}{\kilo\metre}$ of equivalent water).
 The average distance seen along the LOS by the two experiments is